AR-js-org/studio-backend/docs/providers.md

 **new ZipProvider()**

-The constructor, no configuration is needed.
+The constructor, no configuration needed.

 **addFile(path, content, encoding)**